KyleKing/recipes/docs/veggie/roasted_vegetables.md

 ## Recipe

-* Cut all vegetables into roughly the same size
-    * Start with the (regular and sweet) potatoes
-    * Chunk then mix in a bowl with seasonings
-    * Set the oven to 425 (no need to wait for pre-heat) and bake for ~50 minutes
+* Set the oven to 425 (no need to wait for pre-heat)
-* Cut up the rest of the vegetables (broccoli, carrots, and/or mushrooms) and mix with seasonings in the same bowl.
-Set aside
+* Cut up all the vegetables into roughly the same size
-* After the initial roast is done, add the next set of vegetables and bake for ~40 minutes
+* Mix with seasonings and oil in a bowl, then spread out over two baking sheets or in a roasting pan
+* Bake for 30 minutes, check and flip, then bake for an additional 30 min
+* Wait to add the software ingredients, such as mushrooms, zucchini, etc. until the mid-point